Have a good photo of one of these recipes? Contact us to submit it!

 This soup adapts well to all sorts of variations.
-While the above combo of vegetables produces a fun, bright yellow color, it is equally tasty made with zucchini, ronde de nice squash, red skinned potatoes or purple potatoes.
+While a combo of vegetables produces a fun, bright yellow color, it is equally tasty made with zucchini, ronde de nice squash, red skinned potatoes or purple potatoes.
 You can also substitute sweet potatoes for a sweeter flavor or chicken stock for a heartier savory flavor.
+Eat hot or cold.

 - 3/4 stick (6 tablespoons) unsalted butter, cut into pieces

 - 1 medium CSA onion or about half a basket of little sweetie onions, halved lengthwise and thinly sliced crosswise

 - 1/2 teaspoon salt

 - 2 lb CSA yellow summer squash, halved and thinly sliced

 - 1 CSA yellow-fleshed potato (1/2 pound), peeled, halved, and thinly sliced